maha-al-selek/Email-Password-manager---Python-Tinkter/README.md

-# Email & Password manager - Python-Tinkter
+# Email & Password manager - Python-Tkinter

-A simple desktop app done using Python Tinkter to manage or store emails and passwords.
+A simple desktop app done using Python Tkinter to manage or store emails and passwords.
 All data is kept and stored in a JSON file, with password being hashed.

 Includes CRUD operations to add, delete, edit data in JSON file.